-Note to Physicians: Aluminum Oxide dusts have caused no systemic or pathological problems.
-The material is inert in the body.
+Note to Physicians: Aluminatsilicate fibers, Aluminum oxide and amorphous silica dusts have caused no systemic or pathological problems.
+These materials are inert in the body.
 Some individuals may experience allergic sensitivity reactions.
 These are generally limited to mild occupational dermatitis.
 Chronic inhalation may result in pleural plaques not associated with cancers.
 Other effects principally derived from physical abrasion.
-These products contain a small percentage of amorphous silica, however, not in sufficient quantity to produce free crystalline silica upon heating.
 Dusts are therefore considered of the inert (nuisance) type and would not be expected to cause permanent damage to tissues on inhalation unless the exposure is severe.
 Chronic exposure may produce radioplaque deposits in the pulmonary system with little or no parenchymal reactions.
 Some individuals may exhibit allergenic reactions ranging from asthmatic symptoms to benign pneumoconiosis.